Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

 Notice that the second term cannot be interpreted on its own as a valid polarization matrix because it is not non-negative definite.
 The motivation for this type of separation comes from its physical context: we consider light emitted by a linear dipole that wobbles at a time scale much larger than the optical period.
 The resulting light has essentially no spin, so that the three eigenvectors can be chosen as real and point in orthogonal directions.
 The eigenvector ${\bf e}_1$ corresponds then to the main direction of the dipole, and if, say, the wobbling were within an isotropic cone (a common assumption in this context), the two smaller eigenvalues would coincide.
 The second term in Eq.~(\ref{formovility}) therefore accounts for possible rotational asymmetry of the wobbling around the main direction ${\bf e}_1$.
 Like $P_{\rm II}$, the rotational constraint used to quantify wobble is defined as the ratio of the factorizable part to the total:

-Notice that, if it were to be considered as a measure of polarization, $\gamma$ would agree with $P_{\rm I}$ on the cases corresponding to full and null polarization.
+Notice that, if it were to be considered as a measure of polarization, $\gamma$ would agree with $P_{\rm I}$ in defining what states correspond to full and null polarization.

 For the common assumption of symmetric wobble, where $\lambda_2=\lambda_3$, the three measures actually coincide, namely $P_{\rm I}=P_{\rm II}=\gamma$, and they have a geometric interpretation.
-As mentioned earlier, the spin vector ${\bf S}_3$ vanishes for (static or wobbling) linear dipole emitters, so $\mathbf{\Gamma}$ is fully represented graphically by the ellipsoid of inertia, whose semiaxes are the square roots of the eigenvalues.
-Let us consider the dimensionless version of this ellipsoid normalized by the intensity, whose semiaxes are the square roots of the normalized eigenvalues $\lambda_i$.
+As mentioned earlier, the spin density $\pmb{\mathsf S}$ vanishes for (static or wobbling) linear dipole emitters, so $\mathbf{\Gamma}$ is fully represented graphically by the ellipsoid of inertia, whose semi-axes are the square roots of the eigenvalues.
+Let us consider the dimensionless version of this ellipsoid normalized by the intensity, whose semi-axes are the square roots of the normalized eigenvalues $\lambda_i$.
 As shown in Fig.~\ref{fig:wobbleellipse}, this normalized ellipsoid is inscribed in a box that is itself inscribed in a unit sphere.
-The symmetric wobble assumption means that this ellipsoid is a prolate spheroid, and therefore it has two focal points.
+The assumption of symmetric wobble means that this ellipsoid is a prolate spheroid, and therefore it has two focal points.
 The distance from the center to the foci is given by $\sqrt{\gamma}$.